 Canine Osteopathy in Medway

-Canine Osteopathy works with the same principles as human Osteopathy, and is a system of assessing, diagnosing, treating and preventing a wide range of health problems for your dog.
+We are huge animal lovers so it made complete sense to make Canine Osteopathy available at the clinic.
+Canine Osteoapthy works with the same principles as human Osteopathy, and is a system of assessing, diagnosing, treating and preventing a wide range of health problems for your dog.

 Osteopaths look for the primary or underlying cause of the problem and treat most conditions affecting the musculo-skeletal system.
 The treatment intends to realign any imbalances, reduce tension, strain patterns and help to restore normal function so the dog can move pain free and to the best of their ability.